Pylons/pyramid/docs/narr/views.rst

-View callables that don't directly return a response should set these attributes on the ``request`` object via ``setattr`` during their execution to influence associated response attributes.
+View callables that don't directly return a response should set these attributes on the ``request`` object via ``setattr`` during their execution, to influence associated response attributes.

 ``response_content_type``
   Defines the content-type of the resulting response,